broadinstitute/warp/pipelines/broad/dna_seq/germline/joint_genotyping/JointGenotyping.changelog.md

 # 1.5.0
 2020-10-20

-Updated the sample map in the WGS JointGenotyping input files to one with new samples.
+Updated the sample map for WGS JointGenotyping to one with new samples.
 Turned on validation of NA12878 for both Exome and WGS JointGenotyping.

 # 1.4.0
 2020-09-25